googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 in this code lab are:

   reference_name
-    The reference on which this variant occurs. (such as "chr20" or "X")
+    The reference on which this variant occurs (such as "chr20" or "X").

   start
     The position at which this variant occurs (0-based).
 This corresponds to